-Petitioners express the concern that the Central Valley Water Board could reach a conclusion of “economic infeasibility” or “impracticability” in connection with dairies implementing management practices to comply with the Groundwater Limitation, particularly with respect to existing waste retention ponds.
-Petitioners’ concern stems from the Central Valley Water Board’s justification underlying its decision to rule out the immediate retrofitting of existing waste retention ponds with liners.
+Petitioners express the concern that the Central Valley Water Board could reach a conclusion of “economic infeasibility” or “impracticability” in connection with dairies implementing management practices to comply with the Groundwater Limitation, particularly with respect to existing manure retention ponds.
+Petitioners’ concern stems from the Central Valley Water Board’s justification underlying its decision to rule out the immediate retrofitting of existing manure retention ponds with liners.
 In that instance, the Central Valley Water Board determined that immediate retrofitting would be cost prohibitive for most dairies.
 In essence, petitioners suggest the extension available may be utilized by dairies to postpone implementation of liners in perpetuity, thus rendering the final compliance deadline impermissibly indefinite.

-Pointing to the time schedule’s iterative approach for the implementation of protective management practices, the Central Valley Water Board and dairy industry representatives respond that petitioners’ argument is based on unfounded fears and assert that retrofitting or liner options for existing waste retention ponds could be required.
-Indeed, the Dairy General WDRs make a finding that if it is determined that existing ponds are not protective of underlying groundwater they will be required to be upgraded or replaced.
+Pointing to the time schedule’s iterative approach for the implementation of protective management practices, the Central Valley Water Board and dairy industry representatives respond that petitioners’ argument is based on unfounded fears and assert that retrofitting or liner options for existing manure retention ponds could be required.
+Indeed, the 2013 Dairy General WDRs make a finding that if it is determined that existing ponds are not protective of underlying groundwater they will be required to be upgraded or replaced.

 We find petitioners’ contention has merit.
-In rejecting a requirement that existing waste retention ponds be immediately retrofitted with liners, the Central Valley Water Board already concluded, “[i]f forced to retrofit such lagoons, many dairy operations would likely go out of business.”
+In rejecting a requirement that existing manure retention ponds be immediately retrofitted with liners, the Central Valley Water Board already concluded, “[i]f forced to retrofit such lagoons, many dairy operations would likely go out of business.”
 While this statement related to immediate liner retrofits, there is no indication in the record that the liner retrofits are likely to become more economically feasible in the future.
-While other protective management practices for existing waste retention ponds could be devised and implemented during the time schedule’s iterative process, liner requirements were the only treatment or control measures anticipated to meet water quality requirements identified in the administrative record.
+While other protective management practices for existing manure retention ponds could be devised and implemented during the time schedule’s iterative process, liner requirements were the only treatment or control measures anticipated to meet water quality requirements identified in the administrative record.
 Thus, the future granting of long, or sequential, time extensions has a ring of inevitability.
-And given the CVDRMP’s SRMR’s subsequent conclusions about the feasibility and expense of tier 1 and tier 2 liners for existing waste retention ponds, the petitioners’ concerns appear to be well-founded.
+And given the CVDRMP’s SRMR’s subsequent conclusions about the feasibility and expense of tier 1 and tier 2 liners for existing manure retention ponds, the petitioners’ concerns appear to be well-founded.

 Additionally, Key Element 3 of the Nonpoint Source Policy explicitly requires a specific time schedule be included when water quality requirements are not immediately effective.
 The purpose of establishing a specific time schedule is to assure that water quality objectives are met by a date certain.
-As written (and regardless of whether the source of discharge is from an existing waste retention pond or some other dairy waste discharge location), the allowance for an extension to the time schedule is impermissibly vague and not specific.
-Purporting to limit the overall compliance deadline to 16 years and simultaneously providing that any of its compliance dates may be extended if the discharger provides evidence that meeting the compliance date is technically or economically infeasible, is effectively no deadline at all.
-While a regional water board may amend a revised time schedule or adopt a compliance schedule in an enforcement order, the Dairy General WDRs’ inclusion of the broad extension opportunity in the time schedule without specifying the maximum duration of the allowable time extension is the sort of open-endedness rejected in Monterey Coastkeeper v.
+As written (and regardless of whether the source of discharge is from an existing manure retention pond or some other dairy manure discharge location), the indeterminate allowance for an extension to the time schedule is impermissibly vague and not specific.
+Purporting to limit the overall compliance deadline to 16 years, but simultaneously providing, without limitation, that any of its compliance dates may be extended if the discharger provides evidence that meeting the compliance date is technically or economically infeasible, is effectively no deadline at all.
+While a regional water board may amend a revised time schedule or adopt a compliance schedule in an enforcement order, the 2013 Dairy General WDRs’ inclusion of the broad extension opportunity in the time schedule without specifying the maximum duration of the allowable time extension is the sort of open-endedness rejected in Monterey Coastkeeper v.
 State Water Resources Control Board (2018) 28 Cal.App.5th 342.